peterhinch/micropython-micropower/UPOWER.md

 rtcregs[3] = 42
 ```

-## Tamper class (Enable wakeup onr pin X18)
+## Tamper class (Enable wakeup on pin X18)

-This is a flexible way to interrupt a standby condition, providing for edge or level detection the
+This is a flexible way to interrupt a standby condition, providing for edge or level detection, the
 latter with hardware switch debouncing.
 Level detection operates as follows.
 The pin is normally
 high impedance.
 At intervals a pullup resistor is connected and the pin state sampled.
 After a given
 number of such intervals, if the pin continues to be in the active state, the Pyboard is woken.
 The